Surowizator/tex_config/README.md

-This is a LaTeX preamble I use in my projects.
-It is organised as a LaTeX package (the `preamble` package), hence the file structure.
+This is the LaTeX preamble I use in my projects.
+It is organised as a LaTeX package, hence the file structure.

 ## Usage